Permit Planting Directions

 Step 1: Submit your Application

-If you have finished construction, submit a P-A Forestry Application for tree planting to the Central Forestry Division and indicate the organization that will be planting the trees.
+If you have finished construction, request a Tree Work Permit and indicate the organization that will be planting the trees.

 If planting to satisfy a zoning requirement, do not apply for a tree planting permit until construction is substantially complete.
-If your project underwent Plan Review, include its original application number on your P-A application.
+If your project underwent Building Plan Review, include it as a "Previous Application Number" on your permit application.

 Step 2: Planting Permit Issued

-Parks reviews the P-A Forestry Application and, if acceptable, a Tree Planting Permit is issued within 3 weeks.
+Parks will review your application and, if acceptable, issue a Tree Planting Permit within 15-20 business days.

 Tree planting permits are only valid during the planting season for which they are issued.
 If the planting season for which the permit was issued ends before the work is performed, you must reapply to obtain a valid permit.